andrechristikan/ack-nestjs-boilerplate/USAGE.md

 # ##### LAST UPDATE DOCUMENT ON 30 AUG 2021 (ONGOING)
+## Intro
-### Maybe some document will difference with current source code
+Maybe usage documentation will difference with current source code.
+Will update ASAP.

+<strong>KAFKA MODULE DOCUMENT NOT READY YET</strong><br>
+<strong>USAGE DOCUMENTATION NOT READY YET</strong>
 #### Usage
 In this section will explain details base on `features` sections.